TheCaduceus/CloneBot_V2/Commands.md

 id - Get your Telegram User  ID contact - Get the contacts details of the owner of the Bot
 ```
+⛔NOTICE: Adding this commands are optional, changing this commands from BotFather don't change it for Bot.